 David Cameron launched the Tory Party’s 2010 election manifesto yesterday at the less than inspiring, derelict Battersea power station.
 The assumption has to be that it was cheap and convenient.
 Much like the jibes that he threw at his contenders for electoral success.
+So, this might be a new society speech.
+But the methods are pretty traditional.
+As was London for a venue.
+Because the Lib Dems chose London for their Nick Clegg manifesto speech.

 David Cameron’s inspiration is the new society but he’s not afraid to borrow from other societies.
 His use of “we can,” is distinctively attributed to President Obama’s successful election campaign of 2008: